B4l3rI0n/b4l3ri0n.github.io/_tabs/tools.md

   <a href="https://github.com/B4l3rI0n?tab=repositories" target="_blank">B4l3rI0n</a>
 </p>
 <p>
-  Below is a dynamically generated list of my tools.
+  Below is a list of my tools.
 You can use the filter box to quickly search for a specific tool.
 </p>

 <input type="text" id="filter-input" placeholder="Filter tools by name..." aria-label="Filter tools by name" />